 The differences may not look like a lot, but they add up quickly.
-If you bet $100 on Figueiredo you would win $7 more at Bodog than at SIA.
-And if you bet $100 on Moreno you would win $40 more at SIA than either of the other sites.
+If you bet $100 on Figueiredo you would win $7 more at Sportsbook B than at Sportsbook C. And if you bet $100 on Moreno you would win $40 more at Sportsbook C than either of the other sites.

 I decided to screen capture myself comparing odds between our three recommended sportsbooks for one of my picks posts.
 If you prefer a visual check out the video here: